sebastianthulin/smartthings-twinkly-edge-driver/README.md

 This repository contains a SmartThings Edge driver for controlling Twinkly lights over the local LAN.

+## Compability
+This driver is only tested on the following products:
+- TWKP200RGB-G [Twinkly Candies / Pearl]

 ## Features
 - Auto-discovery via Twinkly UDP broadcasts (port 5555)
 - Switch capability (on = movie mode, off = off)